-Check-in: Thursday, July 14 6:00 - 9:00 PM Judging: Friday, July 15 9:00 AM (To follow Dairy Does)
+Check-in: Thursday, July 20, 6:00 to 8:00 PM Judging: Friday, July 21, 9:00 AM following Dairy Goat Judging

-Co-Superintendents: Tony Borg, Carla Varner Assistant Superintendent:
+Co-Superintendents: Amy Varner and Carla Varner Assistant Superintendent: Christy Anderson

-- 1. Read General Rules, Livestock Rules, Health Requirements and Eligibility Requirements - 2.
+- 1. Read General Rules, Livestock Rules, Health Requirements and Eligibility Requirements. - 2.
 A club member may exhibit a maximum of 4 head of dairy animals, but not more than 2 cows and 2 heifers. - 3.
 You must own or lease all animals you exhibit.
-Registration papers will be required at check-in on registered animals.
+Registration papers will be required at checkin on registered animals.
 Registration papers must be in the name of the 4-H Exhibitor by June 15th of the current 4-H year.
 All grade or leased animals must provide official "4-H Grade Dairy Cattle or Leasing Identification form" to the Extension Office by June 15th of the current 4-H year. - 4.
 Animals may be co-owned and co-registered by two or more active, regular 4-H members of the same family.
 They may not be registered in a farm name, include names of adults, or youth enrolled in the Cloverbud program. - 5.
 Exhibitors must be neatly and appropriated attired (preferably in white) when showing their animals in the ring. - 6.
 Dairy cattle and dairy cattle exhibitors will not be included in Round Robin Showmanship. - 7.
-Showmanship is available to anyone exhibiting Dairy Cattle
+Showmanship is available to anyone exhibiting Dairy Cattle.